 Collectively, information supplied to FDA by industry as part of the VCRP and a survey of ingredient use concentrations conducted by the Council indicate that the following simple carbonate salts are being used in cosmetic products: Magnesium Carbonate, Ammonium Bicarbonate, Ammonium Carbonate, Calcium Carbonate, and Potassium Carbonate.
 The highest use frequency is reported for Magnesium Carbonate (317 uses).
-The Council survey data also indicate that the simple carbonate salts are being used in cosmetics at maximum ingredient use concentrations up to 93.4% (i.e., Ammonium Bicarbonate in in rinse-off products [hair bleaches]).
+The Council survey data also indicate that the simple carbonate salts are being used in cosmetics at maximum ingredient use concentrations up to 93.4% (i.e., Ammonium Bicarbonate in rinse-off products [hair bleaches]).
+The highest maximum concentration of use in leave-on products is being reported for Calcium Carbonate (concentrations up to 35% in eyebrow pencils).

-Calcum Carbonate (0.40 mCi of calcium 14 C-carbonate pellet) was implanted intraperitoneally into a male rat.
-17 Approximately 72% of the radiolabeled carbonate was excreted as respiratory carbon dioxide between 2 h and 142 h after implantation.
-Following ingestion, Potassium Carbonate rapidly dissociates in the gastric juice to yield carbonate ions (CO_3^{2-}) and potassium ions (K^+).
+Calcium Carbonate (0.40 mCi of calcium $^{14}$ C-carbonate pellet) was implanted intraperitoneally into a male rat.
+Approximately 72% of the radiolabeled carbonate was excreted as respiratory carbon dioxide between 2 h and 142 h after implantation.
+Following ingestion, Potassium Carbonate rapidly dissociates in the gastric juice to yield carbonate ions ( $CO_3^{2-}$ ) and potassium ions ( $K^+$ ).

-In an acute dermal toxicity study on a tradename material that was considered similar to Potassium Carbonate, the LD{50} in rabbits was > 2 g/kg body weight.
-An acute oral $LD{50} \approx 2$ g/kg was reported for Ammonium Bicarbonate and Potassium Carbonate in studies involving rats.
+In an acute dermal toxicity study on a tradename material (Potassium Carbonate containing pesticide), the LD ${50}$ in rabbits was > 2 g/kg body weight.
+An acute oral LD ${50} \approx 2$ g/kg was reported for Ammonium Bicarbonate and Potassium Carbonate in studies involving rats.

-In an acute inhalation toxicity study on a tradename material that was considered similar to Potassium Carbonate, a mean LD{50} of > 4.96 mg/L air (rats) was reported.
+In an acute inhalation toxicity study on a tradename material (Potassium Carbonate containing pesticide), a mean $LD{50}$ of > 4.96 mg/L air (rats) was reported.
 Mean acute i.v. toxicity values of 3.10 and 1.02 mM/kg were reported for Ammonium Bicarbonate and Ammonium Carbonate, respectively, in studies involving albino rats.